 Prince Chapel, Mississippi – April 27, 2011

 For nearly four decades, the Super Outbreak of 1974 stood alone as the greatest tornado outbreak of all time.
 It was an event that defied belief and assumed an almost mythical character.
 Its records were viewed by many as unbreakable, some of them arguably unapproachable.
 However, on April 27, 2011, it happened again.
-It was a warm, humid day in Deep South.
+It was a warm, humid day in the Deep South.
 A deep low pressure system was digging into the Ohio and Tennessee River valleys.
 Warm, moist, unstable air was streaming northward ahead of the surface cold front.
 The jet stream was roaring over the Tennessee Valley, generating enormous amounts of wind shear.
 CAPE values (see the Plainfield section for an explanation of CAPE) were in excess of 2000 J/kg across Mississippi and Alabama.